OpenTechFund/secure-email/README.md

 Mail Clients
 ============================================

 An email client, or MUA (Mail User Agent), provides a user interface to access email from any service provider.
 Traditional examples of email clients include Thunderbird or Microsoft Outlook (although both these application include a lot of other functionality as well).
-Nearly all email clients communicate the email service provider using IMAP and SMTP, although some also support local mailboxes in mbox or Maildir format.
+Nearly all email clients communicate with the email service provider using IMAP and SMTP, although some also support local mailboxes in mbox or Maildir format.

 Bitmail
 --------------------------------------------